Naturally Clean Your Kitchen Utensils

-Every day we use many different utensils in the kitchen that afterwards have to be cleaned to remove the stuck-on food.
+Every day we use many different utensils in the kitchen.
+After we use them we have to clean them thoroughly to remove the stuck-on food.
+So, how can you clean your kitchen utensils naturally?
 There are a lot of cleaning products on the market today that make it easier to remove grease, food and all types of bacteria that can accumulate on our utensils.
-However, many of the cleaning products found on the market today contain chemical substances that can be harsh on the skin, leading to allergic reactions and other health problems.
+However, many of these products found on the market today contain chemical substances that can be harsh on the skin, leading to allergic reactions and other health problems.

 The good news is that it’s not always necessary to spend large sums of money on chemical products to remove grease and stuck-on food from kitchen utensils.
 We’d like to share some homemade solutions to remove the accumulated grime and naturally clean your utensils in a healthy and environmentally friendly way.

-To remove accumulated grease from pans, cut a medium-sized potato in half and peel it.
-Cover the bottom of the potato with baking soda and use it as a sponge to rub the bottom of the pan.
+To remove accumulated grease from pans, firstly cut a medium-sized potato in half and peel it.
+Then cover the bottom of the potato with baking soda and use it as a sponge to rub the bottom of the pan.
 You’ll see the results instantly.